derekg1729/Enhanced-Platform-Starter-Kit/docs/hello-world-v2-design/feature-progress.md

 - ⚠️ Some React warnings about form action prop in tests
 - ⚠️ Some tests in data-fetching integration tests show React act() warnings
 - ⚠️ Need to implement the UI button component for the agents list
-- ⚠️ Need to fix mocking approach for db and auth modules in tests

 ## Next Steps
-1. Implement agent schema in lib/schema.ts
+1. Complete the implementation of the chat interface
-2. Implement agent actions in lib/actions.ts (getAgents, getAgent, deleteAgent, sendMessage)
+2. Implement the agent creation page
-3. Implement UI components (AgentsList, ChatInterface)
-4. Implement hooks (useChat)
-5. Implement page components
+3. Implement the agent chat page
-6. Address React warnings in form components
-7. Run all tests to ensure everything is working correctly
+4. Run all tests to ensure everything is working correctly
-8. Move to VALIDATION stage when implementation is complete
+5. Move to VALIDATION stage when implementation is complete

 ## Dependencies
 - None currently blocking progress